centre-pathogen-genomics/CPGIH_Utility/README.md

 conda activate /home/cwwalsh/miniconda3/envs/cpgih_utility
 ```

 Alternatively you can make your own conda environment.
-Following these steps should give you oe that does everything - you will need to install your own databases for `kraken2` and `emu` though.
+Following these steps should give you one that does everything - you will need to install your own databases for `kraken2` and `emu` or modify the scripts to use existing ones.

 ```bash
 conda create -n cpgih_utility -y